Rajsekhor/Cat_Dog_Classify_Machine_Learning/README.md

 # Cat_Dog_Classify
-This code is a project provided by [Free Code Camp](https://www.freecodecamp.org/).
+This is a project provided by [Free Code Camp](https://www.freecodecamp.org/).

 This is my first machine learning project so, there are quite a few flaw in my model.
 The current model gave an accuracy of 70% during the last test run.